Gamze-Mise/gamze-mise/README.md

 # About Me
+👋 Hello, and welcome to my GitHub profile!

-👋 Hi there!
-With a background of four years as a psychological counselor, I made a shift into software development and remarkably grew within just three years.
-I'm deeply passionate about tech, and my unique blend of experience has enabled me to bring a fresh perspective to projects.
-As I continue my journey in the tech world, I'm eager to collaborate, contribute, and further hone my skills.
+With a solid foundation of four years as a psychological counselor, I embraced a transformative journey into the world of software development, achieving remarkable growth in just three years.
+My unique background empowers me to approach challenges with a fresh perspective, blending analytical skills with creativity to craft impactful solutions.

-- A PHP Lover, but getting in to JS Frameworks like Node.js instead of PHP
-- Currently making projects with React, Next.js, Node.js and Express.js.
+I'm a passionate developer who began with PHP and has since expanded into the dynamic world of JavaScript frameworks.
+I'm currently building projects with React, Next.js, Node.js, and Express.js, and I'm continually pushing the boundaries of what's possible with these technologies.

+Whether it's creating intuitive front-end experiences or architecting robust back-end systems, I'm always eager to collaborate on meaningful projects that make a difference.
+Let’s connect and turn innovative ideas into reality!

 ## Contacts